 In 2010/11, as well as Il trovatore for WNO, he made his Swedish debut conducting Norma for the Royal Opera in Stockholm and gave performances of Tosca in Palermo in concerts with the Orchestra Sinfonica Siciliana.

-Recent engagements have included his debut in Beijing conducting La Cenerentola, Norma in Messina and both Turandot and Aida for Opera Australia.
-In 2013, Andrea Licata conducted a new production of La forza del destino in Sydney and Adelaide; he returned to Opera Australia in 2014 for La bohème.
-In 2015, he conducts Don Carlo in Sydney and Melbourne.
+Recent engagements have included his debut in Beijing conducting Cenerentola, Norma in Messina and Turandot, Aida, La bohème and Don Carlos for Opera Australia and a new production of La forza del destino for OA in Sydney and State Opera of South Australia in Adelaide.
+In 2016, he conducts a new production of Luisa Miller in Sydney and Melbourne.